fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd4.md

     - Orc 11 attacks Dagon for 13 damage, incapacitating him
     - Oberon blasts Orc 11 for 7 damage
         - Oberon uses healing ward on Dagon, healing him for 6hp
-    - Spectral Spear misses Thor
+    - Spiritual Weapon misses Thor
     - Carlor misses Orc 11 with an arrow
     - Thor hits Orc 11 for 13 damage, killing it into the ground
     - We see 6 more regular orcs, and 2 odd looking ones